maxh/maxheinritz.com/_notes/dependency-hierarchy.md

   -----
 ```

-A -> B implies a relationship with the qualities below.
+`A -> B` implies a relationship with the qualities below.

 ## Directionality

 - A knows about B
 - B doesn’t know about A

-## Upstream/downstream

-- A is downstream of B
-- B is upstream of A

 ## Layering

-- A is built "on top" or "above" B
+- A is built "on top of" or "above" B
 - B is a layer "below" A

 ## APIs